vst2213/AUT-Plus/README.md

 Once these have been installed, please right-click the server.js file (located in the SRC files near the bottom) and select “Open in Integrated Terminal”.

 Once opened, you will need to type in the terminal the following: “node server.js”.
 It will display “Server running on port xxxx” if it has successfully worked.
+If this step does not work, the port may be taken, if so please change line number 7 of server.js port from "5000" to "5001" and attempt to run it again.

 Once server.js is running, please also do the same for proxy.js.
 You will need to right-click the proxy.js file (located outside the SRC files at the bottom) and select “Open in Integrated Terminal”.